The App Class#

 """

-async def process_request(self, req, resp):
+async def process_request(

 """Process the request before routing it.